ferruccio/rats/notes.md

 - Create wall characters.
 - Generate and render maze.

 This came together pretty quickly.
 The only real issues seemed to always involve getting the arithmetic right.
 There was a lot of headscratching while getting the character bitmaps to render correctly; and some more getting the relationship between the maze and the screen buffer right.

 At first I was using both height/width and rows/cols terminology to represent the dimensions of the maze and the screen buffer.
 I also used `u32`, `usize`, `i32` and `isize` as I saw fit in the moment.
-I created a `Pixels` type alias (`usize`)to represent window and surface bitmap dimensions (expressed as height/width) and a `Chars` type alias (`usize`) to represent maze and screen buffer dimensions
+I created a `Pixels` type alias (`usize`)to represent window and surface bitmap dimensions (expressed as height/width) and a `Chars` type alias (`usize`) to represent maze and screen buffer dimensions (in rows/cols).
-(in rows/cols).
 Adopting this convention flushed out some of the existing problems.

+04-Nov-2023 - week 2

+- Limited frame rate to 60 FPS
+- Created a GameContext object to contain game details.
+- Generate and render the maze.
+- Player can move & shoot.
+- Generate factories, rats & brats.
+Rodents wander around aimlessly.
+- Animated everything.
+- Bullets actually kill things now.

+I turned double buffering on and off several times.
+Decided to take it out completely.
+It had some rendering issues and it just didn't seem to be worth the effort in this case.

+I replaced `Chars` with `Size` and `Pos`. `Size` (`{rows, cols}`) is for buffer sizing and `Pos` (`{row, col}`) for positioning within a buffer.
+This uncovered a few issues and made the code a bit clearer.

+I rewrote render/update logic a couple of times.
+To avoid multiple mutable borrows of the entity list I use two passes.
+The first pass generates a list of updates and the second pass applies those updates.
+This feels horribly inefficient to me but has not had any noticeable impact on performance.